Film / Odd Thomas

 - Demoted to Extra: Ozzie Boone only appears in one scene, and his character is quite different from the books.

-- Easter Egg: Elvis Presley doesn't act as Odd's spirit companion in the film (presumably due to issues with licencing his image); but as a nod to the books, Odd has a life-size cut out of Elvis in his apartment.
+- Easter Egg: Elvis Presley doesn't act as Odd's spirit companion like in the novels (presumably due to issues with licencing his image); but as a nod to the books, Odd has a life-size cut out of Elvis in his apartment.